 15. Enhancing health education and awareness

-Generative AI can simulate different methods of delivering health education, helping to develop culturally sensitive strategies that are well-received by various communities.
+Generative AI can simulate different approaches to delivering health education, helping develop culturally sensitive strategies that are well-received across communities.

 Real-life example: